-The Day I Walked Into the Shire and Forgot I Was a Grown Adult
+The Day You Walk Into the Shire and Forget You're a Grown Adult

 The Drive

-Two hours from Auckland, straight south on SH1 then SH27.
+It's two hours from Auckland, straight south on SH1 then SH27.
 The Waikato region is rolling green farmland that makes the English countryside look patchy.
-We passed the turn to Matamata i-SITE (the town has a giant Gollum statue, because of course it does) and followed signs to The Shire's Rest, Hobbiton's visitor centre.
+You'll pass the turn to the Matamata i-SITE — the town has a giant Gollum statue, because of course it does — then follow the signs to The Shire's Rest, Hobbiton's visitor centre.

 Parking is free.
-The centre has a cafe (flat white was good, NZD 5.50), a gift shop (I bought nothing, my partner bought everything), and a behind-the-scenes exhibition.
+The centre has a cafe (the flat white is good, NZD 5.50), a gift shop that's dangerous for anyone with a soft spot for the films, and a behind-the-scenes exhibition.

 The First Hobbit Hole

-The bus drives you from The Shire's Rest onto the actual Alexander Farm where the set is built.
-Your first view of the Shire — and I'm sorry, I don't have a less cheesy way to say this — takes your breath away.
+The bus carries you from The Shire's Rest onto the actual Alexander Farm where the set is built.
+Your first view of the Shire — and there's no un-cheesy way to put this — takes your breath away.
 Green hills rolling down to a small lake.
-Round doors painted in blues, reds, yellows, and greens peeking from beneath garden-covered mounds.
+Round doors painted in blues, reds, yellows, and greens peeking out from beneath garden-covered mounds.
 A water mill.
 A stone bridge.
 A party tree.

-It doesn't look like a movie set.
-It looks like a place.
+It doesn't read like a movie set.
+It reads like a place.
 The production team used permanent materials for the second build (The Hobbit trilogy): real timber, real stone, real plaster.
 The gardens are planted and maintained full-time.
-Each of the 44 hobbit holes has a unique garden reflecting its imaginary resident's personality — one has a bee-keeping setup, another has fishing gear, a third has an elaborate vegetable patch.
+Each of the 44 hobbit holes has its own garden reflecting its imaginary resident's personality — one has a bee-keeping setup, another has fishing gear, a third has an elaborate vegetable patch.

 The Guide

-Our guide — a guy named Brendan from Christchurch who moved to Matamata specifically for this job — was part historian, part comedian, part Tolkien scholar.
-He pointed out forced perspective tricks (some doors are built at 90% scale, others at 60%, to make actors appear different heights).
-He explained how the Party Tree is a real oak enhanced with 200,000 hand-wired artificial leaves.
-He showed us the exact angle Peter Jackson used for specific shots.
+The guides here tend to be part historian, part comedian, part Tolkien scholar — people like Brendan from Christchurch, who moved to Matamata specifically for this job.
+Expect to learn the forced-perspective tricks (some doors are built at 90% scale, others at 60%, to make actors appear different heights).
+Expect the Party Tree backstory, too: a real oak enhanced with 200,000 hand-wired artificial leaves.
+Ask, and you'll get the exact angle Peter Jackson used for specific shots.

-Even for someone who hasn't seen the films (I've now seen all three), the craftsmanship is impressive.
+Even with the films unseen, the craftsmanship lands.
 This is a working film set maintained to active-production standards years after the cameras stopped rolling.

 The Green Dragon Inn

 The tour ends at the Green Dragon Inn — a fully functional pub that serves exclusive Hobbit ales brewed only for Hobbiton.
-I had the Southfarthing Amber Ale (free with the tour), which was genuinely good.
+The Southfarthing Amber Ale (free with the tour) is genuinely good.
 Not novelty-good.
 Actually-good.

-I walked in a skeptic.
-I walked out understanding why people fly across the world for this.
-And on the drive back to Auckland, I asked my partner to queue up The Fellowship of the Ring on her laptop.
+You can walk in a skeptic and walk out understanding exactly why people fly across the world for this.
+Plenty do — and end the drive back to Auckland queuing up The Fellowship of the Ring, won over completely.

 For your North Island itinerary, combine Hobbiton with Rotorua (50 min drive) and the Tongariro Crossing.